NickGeramanis/rl-algorithms/README.md

+**Status:** Maintenance

 # Reinforcement Learning Algorithms
 This repository provides implementation for some popular Reinforcement Learning algorithms.
-All code is written in Python 3 and uses environments from OpenAI Gym.
+OpenAI Gym was used to test the algorithms.

 ## Dependencies